j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/advanced/jmx/README.md

 * Run the tutorial with `$>mvn exec:java -PrunJobMonitoringTutorial` from the command line or by running the `org.jeasy.batch.tutorials.advanced.jmx.JobMonitoringTutorial` class from your IDE

-* Using a JMX client, navigate to the `org.jeasy.batch.core.monitor:name=job` MBean and you will be able to monitor the execution progress of the application in real time.
+* Using a JMX client, navigate to the `org.jeasy.batch.jmx.monitor:name=job` MBean and you will be able to monitor the execution progress of the application in real time.

 ### Part 2: